What is Neural Therapy?

 Typically, Neural Therapy is not covered by insurance, see for example, Blue Cross Blue Shield of South Carolina, whose website states that “Neural therapy is considered INVESTIGATIONAL for all indications,” https://www.southcarolinablues.com/web/public/brands/medicalpolicy/external-policies/neural-therapy/.
 But I have not checked all insurance companies policies, so you should ask your insurance about it.

-Dental Problems means Root Canals, Tooth Extractions, & Cavitations
+Dental Problems means Root Canals, Tooth Extractions, & Cavitations (and Mercury Amalgam Fillings)

 What do we mean by “dental problems”?
 We are talking about root canals, tooth extractions, and dental cavitations.
+Mercury Amalgam Fillings can also cause distant health problems.

-A Root Canal is a dead tooth.
+A ROOT CANAL is a dead tooth.
 It attracts bad stuff like bacteria.
 But because they removed the nerve inside the tooth, you don’t feel any pain.
 You also don’t have blood supply to that area, which means you don’t get inflammation either.
 You have no idea that you have an infection, but you do.

-A Tooth Extraction sometimes results in a piece of dead tooth left behind.
+A TOOTH EXTRACTION sometimes results in a piece of dead tooth left behind.
 Like a Root Canal, it attracts bad stuff like bacteria.

 There is a documentary called Root Cause (2019).
 It used to be on Netflix.
 This documentary was about how Root Canals can cause disease and pain in other parts of the body (e.g., breast cancer, rheumatoid arthritis in joints, back pain, etc).
 The American Dental Association (ADA), the American Association of Endodontists (AAE), and the American Association of Dental Research (AADR) sent a letter to Netflix asking them to take the documentary down for "spreading misinformation."
 These associations also filed a class action lawsuit, as explained by Dentist Dr. Curatola in this clip.
 Netflix capitulated and removed the documentary.
 But it is still available for free on YouTube.
 The ADA, AAE, and AADR never proved their allegations of misinformation in court.
 At best, all they can say that there is evidence in the form of published scientific studies (which they are not willing to do).